jlaaser/pogil-polymers/README.md

 	The following activities are included as ``working drafts'' which contain complete student handouts but no instructor guides, and have not been classroom-tested:

-		n/a - none in this release
+		Activity 1 - Molecular Weight and Dispersity